Heritage, Culture & Arts

 He didn’t just build the first house in town, but ended up owning a significant portion of it, earning the nickname “King of the Beaver”.

-In those days, Blenheim was often called The Beaver, Beaverton or Beaver Town because of its tendency to flood.
+In those days, Te Waiharakeke/Blenheim was often called The Beaver, Beaverton or Beavertown – the latter thanks to a visiting Canadian - because of the area’s tendency to flood.

-Sinclair, born in 1817, travelled to New Zealand in 1852 and arrived in Marlborough via Wellington and Nelson.
-He first ran the Beaver Inn and then the Victoria Hotel on the convergence of the Omaka (Taylor) and Opawa Rivers.
+Sinclair, born in 1817, travelled to New Zealand in 1852 and arrived in Marlborough via Te Whanganui-a-Tara/Wellington and Whakatū/Nelson.
+He first ran the Beaver Inn and then the Victoria Hotel on the convergence of the Omaka (Taylor) and Ōpaoa Rivers.

 He became the land agent in charge of marketing, trading 15-acre blocks, and opened a store where he acted as both banker and merchant to pastoral runholders.